wangshihao111/js-signleton/README.md

 const singletonVar = createGlobalSingletonValue("key/of/the/value", someValue);
 ```

-Don't worry of multiple pack of this package, all values assigned in a global var named as **jsSingleton**.
+Don't worry of multiple pack of this package, all values assigned in a global var named as `__jsSingleton__`